OpenNews/srccon/scholarships.md

 A ticket to SRCCON and $500 for you to use toward the cost of travel to the event.
 (For scholarship recipients who live in the Minneapolis area, we offer a SRCCON ticket without the additional travel funding.)

+In addition to the travel scholarships, for the first time this year, we're offering one scholarship of $500 for caretaking-related costs.
+(Either to bring your loved ones to Minneapolis, or help care for them back home while you're at the conference.)
+There is a separate question on the call for participation form to apply for this scholarship.

 ## Who Should Apply

 * Anyone who is part of the journalism code community